-Secjuice is a private members club focused on supporting emerging writers and helping security researchers publish their work in a professional setting.
-We believe that our value lies in our ability to articulate and share our experiences, research and knowledge with others through our writing.
-We believe that infosec community spaces should not be monetized, we believe that your research should not be monetized and we believe that our space should have a voice.
+Secjuice is a private members club focused on supporting emerging writers and helping security researchers publish their work alongside the work of their peers.
+As writers, we believe that our value lies in our ability to share our experiences, research and knowledge with others through our writing.
+We believe that our writing should never be monetized, we believe that our community should never be monetized, Secjuice reflects this hope.

 If you are a security researcher with knowledge to share, a story to tell or wisdom to impart, then please get in touch with us.
 We promote our writers, share their work and raise their profiles on social media to build their professional network over time.

 Secjuice is a a publication that will tell your story.

 If you speak English as a second language we can help you prepare your article for publication, editing it for spelling, punctuation, grammar and flow.
 We run an invitation only slack group where you can get advice from the rest of our writing team, get your work peer reviewed, make new friends and find inspiration for your next article.